ChesterCaii/FlowPilot/README.md

 1. **High CPU Usage**: Simulates a service with excessive CPU consumption
 2. **Memory Leak**: Demonstrates the system detecting and remedying a memory leak
-3. **Database Connection Failure**: Shows how the system handles connectivity issues
+3. **API Failure**: Shows how the system handles connectivity issues
+4. **MCP/A2A Protocol Demo**: Demonstrates agent-to-agent communication

+Run a full demo with `./demo.sh` and select option 5.

 ## Project Structure